ibm-cloud-docs/netezza/getting-started.md

 1. Select **Service credentials > New credentials > Add**.
 1. Enter the name for the new credential.
 1. Click **Add**.
-1. Expand **View credentials**, which displays your service connectivity information.
+1. Expand **View credentials**.

-1. You can use the API key to connect to the {{site.data.keyword.netezza_short}} database and web console.
+   You can use the password to connect to the {{site.data.keyword.netezza_short}} database and web console as user admin.

-### Resetting passwords
+### Resetting history user password
 {: #reset-password}

-Your instance comes with a database admin created and query history enabled by default.
-When you log in to your instance for the first time, make sure that you change passwords to the `admin` user and history configuration, and change the query history user.
+Your instance comes with [query history](https://www.ibm.com/docs/en/netezza?topic=administrators-collecting-data-history) enabled by default.

-1. To change the `admin` password, use the [`ALTER USER`](https://www.ibm.com/docs/en/netezza?topic=npsscr-alter-user-1) command.
+- Follow the instructions [here](https://www.ibm.com/support/pages/changing-query-history-users-password) to change the history user password.
-1. To change the query history user and history configuration password, follow the instructions that are described in [Collecting data history](https://www.ibm.com/docs/en/netezza?topic=administrators-collecting-data-history).
+- Open a [ticket](https://www.ibm.com/support/pages/changing-query-history-users-password) to stop and start the database when resetting history user password.